Reactjs vs React Native – Key Difference, Advantages, and Disadvantages

 In 2012, Instagram was acquired by Facebook, and then Reactjs was used for their timeline as well.

 “The biggest mistake we made as a company was betting too much on HTML as opposed to native”.

 This signified the development of React Native as a framework.
 And soon, the developer world witnessed the emergence of two of the most powerful technologies.
-Reactjs vs React Native is a fascinating comparison and forces developers to think hard into their usefulness and application for developing mobile apps, mobile responsive websites, and more.
+Reactjs vs React Native is a fascinating comparison and forces developers to think hard into their usefulness and application for developing web apps, mobile apps mobile responsive websites, and more.